 - The Picasso Museum: Thursday afternoons from 4:00 pm onwards and the first Sunday of the month.
 Also free on Feb 2nd (Santa Eulàlia), May 18th (International day of Museums), and Sept 24th (Day of La Mercè).
 Free entrance must be booked in advance through this link.
-Tickets subject to availability and can be booked up to 4 days in advance.
+Tickets subject to availability and can only be booked up to 4 days in advance.

 - CCCB: every Sunday from 3:00 pm to 8:00 pm.